 Due Dates, Late Papers and Make-Up Exam Policies

 All assignments are due by the deadlines listed on the course website.
-Students may use Paper Amnesty Day (PAD) (see the schedule for deadline) for one missed paper.
-PAD may not be used to resubmit a paper.
+Students may use Paper Amnesty Day (see the schedule) for one missed paper.
 There is no amnesty for missed discussions.

 Discussions